warbacon/zunder-zsh/README.md

 ## Extra info
-Zunder was born as a personal project to configure the shell of the virtual machines that I test and it has become something that I think is amazing, so I am trying hard to measure up.

-This is in very active development and not that popular at the moment, so I'm alone maintaining this thing and it's possible that something unexpected happens. **I appreciate that bugs are reported and new ideas are suggested.**
+Zunder is in active development and not that popular at the moment, so I'm alone maintaining this thing and it's possible that something unexpected happens. **I appreciate that bugs are reported and new ideas are suggested.**